 Mo: Were you mindful of that mentality when you and Damien did Olive Juice?

-Mo: What stood out to me about it was including Emily Keegin in it.
+Mo: One thing that stood out to me was including Emily Keegin.
 You have you and Damien, both visual artists, and then Emily, a curator of visual artists, for lack of a better term.

 Molly: I like to think of myself as being an academic, which is probably just an ego thing, but I have a mentality where I'm interested in sharing and hearing thoughts.
 It’s not unique to me or anything [pauses] but it’s relevant for process.
 I feel like I became much of myself when I was in school so I'm tied to that [kind of process].
 It made sense because when we were first putting together the work we would send it around via email to people who were peers, former teachers, or friends, just being like, "This is what we're working on.
 What do you guys think?
 We're trying to figure it out."
 That was very helpful because we'd have back-and-forth emails with friends, teachers of mine, and people Damien knew as well; Emily was one of them and she was particularly enthusiastic about the work.
 Emily makes pictures, definitely, but she's more of a curator of sorts, so having her point of view was really important to us.

 Mo: In pursuit of that project, what conversations did it open up between you and Damien that you never got the chance to explore before?
 Furthermore, what ideas, if any, did it open up about your career?